 - Training parents how to use the computer to help their children with education at home

 - Providing a bi-lingual instructor for parents who do not speak English

 - On-going assessment as to the impact the computer is having on helping the parents with their children’s education

 Digital Literacy for Early Learners

 The DLEL program starts with a basic premise that “All Parents Want Their Children to be Successful”, and parenting is the single most important determinant of a child’s school readiness and success in kindergarten and all grade levels thereafter.

 Unfortunately, Connecticut has the largest achievement gap in the country and this gap is most pervasive in CT’s largest cities with a large number of low-income and poor families.
-Too many of the parents in these families do not understand the risk of their not being engaged, the benefits of their engagement, and resources available via libraries and technology to help them educate their early learners.
+Too many of the parents in these families do not understand the benefits of parent engagement, and technology resources available to encourage early education.

 The ages from birth to five are the most critical in the growth and development of young children.
 From early brain development to pre-kindergarten, these earliest years lay the foundation for future academic success.
 Exposing children to positive learning environments and increased parental involvement contributes to their ability to learn and succeed in school and life.